-7. The adopted Local Development Plan "LDP" (June 2015) contains Policy D1: Detailed Guidance for all Development.
+8. The adopted LDP (June 2015) contains Policy D1: Detailed Guidance for all Development.
 Criteria 11 of the policy identifies that "Developments should include provision for the recycling, storage, collection and composting of waste materials".
-This Proposed Planning Guidance seeks to expand on this policy criteria to provide clear advice and direction for new residential developments.
-The guidance has been developed in conjunction with the Council's Cleansing and Roads Services, with much of the content being influenced by the policies and working practices of these two services.
+The attached Proposed Planning Guidance seeks to expand on this policy criteria to provide clear advice and direction for new developments.
+The guidance has been developed in conjunction with the Council's Cleansing and Roads Services, with much of the content being influenced by the policies and working practices of these two Services.

-8. The Proposed Planning Guidance identifies the key issues and seeks to provide information and advice to developers and decision makers to encourage good practice and to identify important matters to be considered in any planning application.
+9. The Proposed Planning Guidance identifies the key issues and seeks to provide information and advice to developers and decision makers to encourage good practice and to identify important matters to be considered in any planning application.